aswinthomas/issue-ticket-creator/README.md

 # issue-ticket-creator

+## Technologies Used
+- Flask: A lightweight and powerful Python web framework for building web applications.
+- SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python, used for database management.
+- HTML/CSS/JavaScript: Standard web technologies for building the user interface and interactivity.

+## Project Overview
 This project is a web application that allows users to manage issues effectively.
 It provides the following key
 features: